-According to § 10a (4) of the German Banking Act, Link Up Markets and CFSI must, in principle, each be consolidated under regulatory terms.
-Due to the small size of operations Clearstream Holding has requested an exemption from consolidation according to § 31 (3) sentence 4 German Banking Act, which has been granted by BaFin for both companies.
+According to § 10a (4) of the German Banking Act, CFSI must, in principle, be consolidated under regulatory terms.
+Due to the small size of operations Clearstream Holding has requested an exemption from consolidation according to § 31 (3) sentence 4 German Banking Act (old version), which has been granted by BaFin.